 Appraisers Aren’t Magicians

-We have to tell you a secret. . .
-Appraisers don’t magically know what the value of a home is.
-They aren’t clairvoyant, no matter how good they are!
-Now you know our biggest secret.
+We have to tell you something: Appraisers don’t magically know what the value of a home is.
+They aren’t clairvoyant, no matter how good they are.
+(Now you know our biggest secret.)

-A lot of work goes into a home appraisal, and the bulk of it happens AFTER a home visit.
-Appraisers take measurements, take pictures, draw sketches, and look at public records on the home.
-They also look at the surrounding neighborhood and recent comps to determine value.
+A lot of work goes into a home appraisal, most of which happens AFTER a home visit.
+Appraisers take measurements, snap pictures, draw sketches, and look at public records on the home.
+They also consider the surrounding neighborhood and recent comps to determine value.

 Here at Kairos Appraisal, we have a huge team of appraisers who will give your home the attention it deserves.
 If you’re ready to experience the Kairos difference, please reach out to us here or give us a call at 425-967-3794.